 - 10. The St. Mary's school site has sufficient capacity to enable the expansion of its KS2 provision in its existing location.
 Naturally, though, a building programme will be required to provide the permanent facilities to allow for the increase in pupil intake.
 To this end, SCC has allowed for an appropriate capital sum for this project within the Basic Need Capital Programme element of its Medium Term Financial Plan (MTFP). - 11.
-Should the decision be taken to proceed with the expansion, design workshops will be undertaken in partnership with the school to develop the building proposal on the basis of which a planning application will be submitted and consulted upon separately.
+Design workshops have been undertaken in partnership with the school to develop the building proposal on the basis of which a planning application will be submitted and consulted upon separately.